-Before I became a mum I never even knew that ‘milestone’ cards existed.
+Before I became a mum I never even knew that ‘baby milestones’ cards existed.

 Don’t get me wrong, I was thrilled when we received some lovely ones as a gift when my baby was born and loved snapping her next to cards such as “I am one week old today”.
 They’ve created lovely memories which we will treasure forever.